tagohd/mono/Items/Legendary Artifacts/SOUL AMPLIFIER.md

 Gives the user's [[SOUL]] access to the \[\[BIG SHOT\]\] ability.
 (Not really.
 Probably.)
 #Cite/Game/Undertale (Okay, yes, that's Deltarune.
-But I don't see a need to distinguish them for this purpose.)
+But I don't see a need to distinguish them for this purpose.) %%[gameRefType:: Undertale/General]%%

 Okay, yeah, maybe it is some kind of cannon/ORB LAUNCHER.
 And also it's in space? #Cite/Game/Metroid #Cite/Unknown
+%%
+gameRefType:: Metroid/Items
+uRefType:: Item
+%%

 Oh, and it needs to have a cool acronym.
 I'll come up with that after I've figured out more of the details

 # From [[(6) June 2023 Chat Logs]]
-I'll try to keep that in mind, but something about meddling with the primal forces of nature to resurrect a dead loved one is giving me some strong Fullmetal Alchemist vibes #Cite/TV/FMAB
+I'll try to keep that in mind, but something about meddling with the primal forces of nature to resurrect a dead loved one is giving me some strong Fullmetal Alchemist vibes #Cite/TV/FMAB  [tvRefType:: FMAB/Plot]

 Oh, wait.
 There's a thought. [[James Redawić|James]] is still alive at the beginning of the story, but [[CURSED AL|AL]] is already trying to build the [[SOUL AMPLIFIER]] to resurrect him.
 Maybe that ties into the cyclical nature of things.
 And also the idea I had at the very beginning of things that James was predestined to die